 10. Red Lentil Chili – The Stingy Vegan

 12. One-Post Red Pepper Pasta – Budget Bytes

 13. Red Lentil Bolognese – By The Forkful

 Vegan Meal Plan For A Plant-Based Diet On A Budget

-To put these tips into perspective, I’ve provided a 5-day vegan meal plan below that is perfect for eating a plant-based diet on a budget.
-These meals are what I eat almost every week, and focus on whole foods that not only make my body feel great but are also extremely low-cost.
+To put these tips into perspective, we’ve provided a 5-day vegan meal plan below that is perfect for eating a plant-based diet on a budget.
+These meals could be eaten almost every week, and focus on whole foods that not only make your body feel great but are also extremely low-cost.

-While you’re here, make sure you’ve signed up to my freebie library to access my free weekly meal prep plan and shopping list.
+While you’re here, make sure you’ve signed up to our freebie library to access your free weekly meal prep plan and shopping list.